ganyuke/rblx-cache-extractor/README.md

-# embedded-png-extract
+# rblx-cache-extractor
-A quick and dirty cross-platform python script that allows you to extract embedded PNG images from a binary file.
+A quick and dirty cross-platform Python script that allows you to extract embedded PNGs, OGGs, MP3s, and KTX from Roblox binary cache files.

 ## Requirements
 Python 3